Reference

 — FunctionLocalFilters.ball(Dims{N}, r)

-yields a boolean mask which is a N
+yields a mask approximating a N

 -dimensional ball of radius r